hummingbot/hummingbot/documentation/docs/operation/running-multiple-bots.md

 ```bash tab="CentOS"
 sudo yum -y install screen
 ```

-!!! note
-    To learn more about `screen` please visit [how-to-use-linux-screen](https://linuxize.com/post/how-to-use-linux-screen/).

 To run an instance in the background, run either of the following commands: `screen` or `screen -S $NAME`, where `$NAME` is what you wish to call this background instance.
 Use the latter to be more explicit if you want to run multiple bots.